 What is Syphilis?

 Syphilis is a bacterial infection caused by a bacterium called Treponema pallidum.
-These bacteria transmit from person to person through sex and other blood-to-blood contact, such as by sharing needles.
+These transmit from person to person mostly through sex but also through routes like other blood-to-blood contact, such as by sharing needles.

-Once thought to be an infection of the past, going the way of smallpox and the plague, Syphilis has made a resurgence in recent years as the bacteria gains more antibiotic resistance and people become less concerned about its transmission, thinking it’s so uncommon.
+Once thought to be an infection of the past, going the way of smallpox and the plague, Syphilis has made a resurgence in recent years as the bacteria people become less concerned about its transmission, thinking it’s so uncommon.
+Also it has a predilection for anal sex as its preferred route of transmission and unprotected anal sex is more common than 20 years ago.
 This STI is one of the most common in Australia.
+We see more antibiotic resistance than before in some syphilis strains.

 If left untreated, Syphilis can cause a host of negative health outcomes.
-It has an uncanny ability to remain latent in your body for long periods of time, all while causing damage to vital organ systems like the brain, heart, bones, eyes, and nervous system.
-In its more advanced stages, Syphilis can cause blindness, deafness, heart disease, and even death.
+It has an uncanny ability to remain latent in your body for long periods of time.
+When it does show symptoms, they can be confused with other medical problems and people infected may not see medical help.
+Although it’s easy to stop Syphilis in its tracks with penicillin, if symptoms are left to progress the final stage may cause damage to vital organ systems like the brain, heart, bones, eyes, and nervous system. even blindness, deafness, heart disease, and eventually death.

 What is a Syphilis sore?